Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Sampling constrained transient change-detection

 \end{enumerate} \end{thm} Hence, the shortest detectable\footnote{By detectable we mean with vanishing false-alarm probability and subexponential delay.} change is of size by Claim 1) of Theorem~\ref{unow}, assuming $A_n\gg 1$.
 In this regime, change duration and minimum detection delay are essentially the same by Claims 2)-3) and \eqref{nstaar}, \ie

 whereas in general minimum detection delay could be smaller than change duration.

 The next theorem says that the minimum sampling rate needed to achieve the same detection delay as under full sampling decreases essentially as $1/n$.
 Moreover, any detector that tries to operate below this sampling limit will have a huge delay. \begin{thm}[Detection, sparse sampling] Fix $\alpha\in (0,D(P_1||P_0))$.
-Any sampling rate is achievable with delay satisfying Conversely, no sampling rate
+Any sampling rate is achievable with delay satisfying Conversely, if

-is achievable.
-More precisely, for any such sampling rate, the detector samples only from distribution $P_0$ (\ie it completely misses the change) with probability bounded away from zero, and $d_n=\Theta(A_n=2^{\alpha n})$ for any detector that achieves vanishing false-alarm probability.\end{thm}
+the detector samples only from distribution $P_0$ (\ie it completely misses the change) with probability tending to one.
+This implies that the delay is $\Theta(A_n=2^{\alpha n})$ whenever the probability of false-alarm tends to zero.\end{thm}